plesiv/hac/README.rst

 Configuration
 -------------

-User specific configuration is located in ``~/.config/hac`` directory by default (set ``HAC_CONFIG_DIR`` environment variable to change this).
+User specific configuration should be placed in ``~/.config/hac`` directory by default (to change configuration directory you need to set ``HAC_CONFIG_DIR`` environment variable).

-To configure **hac**:
+In order to configure **hac** according to your preferences:

-- copy all default-configuration files in a temporary directory,
+1. copy default configuration files in a temporary directory,

 .. code-block:: bash

     $ HAC_CONFIG_DIR=~/temp_config hac --copy-config

-- customize files in a temporary directory ``~/temp_config``,
+2. customize interesting files in ``~/temp_config``,
-- move *only customized* files to ``~/.config/hac``, e.g.
+3. move *only customized* files to ``~/.config/hac``, e.g.

 .. code-block:: bash

     $ mkdir -p ~/.config/hac
     $ cp ~/temp_config/hacrc ~/.config/hacrc

-- remove temporary directory.
+4. remove temporary directory.

 .. code-block:: bash

     $ rm -r ~/temp_config

-This approach is desirable because only configuration files that differ from the default ones should be present in user's configuration directory, so that only selected default configuration will be overshadowed.
+This approach is desirable because only configuration files that differ from the default ones should be present in configuration directory, thereby effectively overshadowing the default configuration.